barrygee/NodeSDR-Core/README.md

 NodeSDR core module for <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a>

+This module provides the core structure and configuration for the <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a> application and is automatically imported when the <a href="https://github.com/barrygee/NodeSDR/blob/main/setup.sh">setup.sh</a> file is run within that project.

 <br>

-## Setup

-This module is automatically imported into <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a> when the <a href="https://github.com/barrygee/NodeSDR/blob/main/setup.sh">setup.sh</a> file is run within that project.

-This module provides the core application structure and configuration for <a href="https://github.com/barrygee/NodeSDR">NodeSDR</a>.

 ## Testing